-Originally built in the 12th century, the cathedral was being destroyed, rebuilt, and renovated several times through its rich history and now it is a living monument consisting of several styles – Gothic (mostly) Romanesque and Baroque.
+Originally built in the 12th century, the cathedral was destroyed, rebuilt, and renovated several times through its rich history and now it is a living monument consisting of several styles – Gothic (mostly) Romanesque and Baroque.

 It was dedicated to St. Stephen, the first Christian martyr, and church services are active to this date.
 The cathedral complex consists of a church, north and south towers, catacombs, and a treasury.

 A popular attraction is a roof walk, where visitors can observe the great view of Vienna.